yaweli/pipi/README.md

 - session : you have a JB in the partision which is unique to the browser page , each entry , it's own JB. use this session number to save local information for the user , we like to use the W global for a temporary area. ^W(JB, (put here all the user temp data)
 - each restart to the system the ^W will be cleaned
 - make sure to clean it on first entry
-- using upper case/lower case command in mumps - up to you. macros only on upper case
+- using upper case/lower case command in mumps - up to you , better Upper case. macros only on upper case